Untitled (Orrery for the Body) Caroline Woolard, 2024, 96 x 40 x 36 inches, india ink, foam, sand, concrete, steel

 Short Bio

-Caroline Woolard is a founding co-organizer of Art.coop and Head of Strategy at Minima.nyc.
+Caroline Woolard is a founding co-organizer of Art.coop and Head of Strategy at Pollinator.coop.
 She is the co-author of two major reports: Solidarity Not Charity (Grantmakers in the Arts, 2021) and Spirits and Logistics (Center for Cultural Innovation, 2022) and three books: Making and Being (Pioneer Works, 2019), a book for educators about interdisciplinary collaboration, co-authored with Susan Jahoda; Art, Engagement, Economy (onomatopee, 2020) a book about managing socially-engaged and public art projects; and TRADE SCHOOL: 2009-2019, a book about peer learning that Woolard catalyzed in thirty cities internationally over a decade.
 Woolard’s artwork has been featured twice on New York Close Up (2014, 2016), a digital film series produced by Art21 and broadcast on PBS. https://carolinewoolard.com/

 Additional Bio